 - II.
 Communication and health promotion activities for the public: Informative material for the public regarding WNV infection and the recommended protective measures against mosquito bites is available in the NPHOs website (https://eody.gov.gr).
-In 2024, NPHO: - Published a Press Release (in mid-May 2024) regarding the expected recurrence of cases in the current transmission period, and the recommended prevention measures. - Published a Press Release (on 5th of July 2024) regarding the diagnosis of the first case of WNV infection in 2024 and the recommended prevention measures. - Sent -via email- informative material (leaflets) for the protection against mosquito bites and for WNV infection to regional and local authorities, in early June 2024. - Sends informative leaflets for the protection against mosquito bites to regional authorities of Greece, upon request, in order to be distributed to the public. - In every affected area, informative leaflets and posters are urgently provided, if needed. - III.
+In 2025, the NPHO: - Published a Press Release (on 2nd June 2025) regarding the expected recurrence of cases in the current transmission period, and the recommended prevention measures. - Published a Press Release (on 9th July 2025) regarding the diagnosis of the first cases of WNV infection in 2025 and the recommended prevention measures. - Sent -via email- informative material (leaflets) for the protection against mosquito bites and for WNV infection to regional and local authorities, in early June 2025. - Sent/ sends informative leaflets for the protection against mosquito bites to regional authorities of Greece, in order to be distributed to the public. - In every affected area, informative leaflets and posters are urgently provided, if needed. - III.
 Coordination of an intersectoral "Working Group (WG) on the designation of affected areas by vector borne diseases" Designation of affected and high-risk areas for implementing targeted blood safety and haemovigilance measures: This WG, under the MoH Committee for the Prevention and Management of Tropical Diseases, considers all available epidemiological and entomological data and decides on the characterization of affected and high-risk areas, assisting the targeted implementation of blood safety measures.
 In these areas, the Hellenic National Blood Transfusion Center issues guidance on blood safety.
-The list of affected and high-risk areas is also published on the NPHO's website and updated regularly.
-In addition, the Coordinating Centre for Haemovigilance and Surveillance of Transfusion of NPHO issues guidance for the haemovigilance competent authorities. - IV.
+The list of affected and high-risk areas is also published on the NPHO's website and updated regularly. - IV.
 Collaboration and exchange of information with the Ministry of Rural Development and Food (MoRD&F), which performs enhanced surveillance programme for the WNV infection in equids and wild birds.
 Following the information provided by the MoRD&F, the NPHO informs the relevant public health regional authorities regarding the WNV infection cases in animals and the recommended prevention and response measures.